MarkBind/markbind/docs/userGuide/syntax/questions.md

 #### Fill-in-the-Blanks Questions {.mt-4 .mb-3}

-Fill-in-the-blanks questions are specified with the `type="multiBlanks"` attribute.
+Fill-in-the-blanks questions are specified with the `type="blanks"` attribute.

 Unlike MCQ and checkbox questions, answer checking is performed for each blank by providing keywords to check for in the user's answer through the `keywords` attribute in each `q-option`.
 If no keywords are provided, the answer for that blank will always be marked as correct.